Frequently Asked Questions

 What is the tuition?

-The tuition (cost per student) is roughly $17,500.
-However, each of our students helps pay a portion of their tuition through our innovative Corporate Internship Program.
-The most that any family pays per student is $2,500.
+While the tuition (cost per student) is roughly $17,500 per year, the average family pays around $1,000 per year.
+Each of our students helps pay a portion of their tuition through our innovative Corporate Internship Program.
+The most that any family pays per student is $2,500 per year.
 Financial aid is also available for families that demonstrate need.

 Does Cristo Rey offer financial aid or scholarships?